TIBCOSoftware/snappydata/docs/index.md

 *	**Rich connectivity** </br>
 	TIBCO ComputeDB is built with Apache Spark inside.
 Therefore, any data store that has a Spark connector can be accessed using SQL or by using the Spark RDD/Dataset API.
-Virtually all modern data stores do have Spark connector. see [SparkPackages](https://spark-packages.org/)).
+Virtually all modern data stores provide a Spark connector. see [SparkPackages](https://spark-packages.org/)).
 You can also dynamically deploy connectors to a running TIBCO ComputeDB cluster.</br>

 *	**Virtual or in-memory data**</br>
 	You can decide which datasets need to be provisioned into distributed memory or left at the source.
-When the data is left at source, after being modeled as a virtual/external tables, the analytic query processing is parallelized, and the query fragments are pushed down wherever possible and executed at high speed.
+When the data is left at source, after being modeled as virtual/external tables, the analytic query processing is parallelized, and the query fragments are pushed down whenever possible and executed at high speed.
 When speed is essential, applications can selectively copy the external data into memory using a single SQL command. </br>

 *	**In-memory Columnar + Row store**</br>